Lenghub1/weather-leng/README.md

 ## Installation

-To run this project locally , follow these steps:
+To run this project locally, follow these steps:

-1. Clone the reponsitory to your local machine:
+1. Clone the repository to your local machine:

 ``` bash
 git clone https://github.com/Lenghub1/weather1.0.git